Gator engineers can find resources here to help them at every step of their career journey.

 As the Career Connections Center embedded liaison for HWCOE, my mission is to assist students to start strongly in pursuing their career goals.
 I come with 20+ years of experience as an HR professional from industry.
 Over the years, I found my passion goes along with talent development, and the opportunity to work for young talents really makes me excited.
 Life is a journey of experiences.
-But experiences will only become your own assets when you learn from it and build into your capability.
+But experiences will only become your own assets when you learn from it and build into your capabilities.
 I stayed on the same campus for 10 years to finish my degrees in psychology.
 Looking back, it is the skills of knowing how to learn and the scientific methodology of research really helped me to evolve in my career and become a life-long learner.

 Self-Assessments are a great tool early in the career development process that can assist you with educational planning (choosing/changing your major), exploring career options, career decision-making, and/or career shifts.
 It’s important to remember that self-assessments are just one piece of the puzzle when it comes to figuring out your major and career options but often the easiest place to simply start.